wormhole-foundation/wormhole-docs/learn/fundamentals/introduction.md

 - **Cross-chain messaging** - securely transfer arbitrary data between blockchains, enabling the development of cross-chain decentralized applications (xDapps)
 - **Asset transfers** - facilitate the movement of tokens and NFTs across supported chains with ease, powered by protocols built on Wormhole like [Portal](https://portalbridge.com/){target=\_blank}
-- **Developer Tools** - leverage Wormhole’s SDKs, APIs, and documentation to build and deploy cross-chain applications quickly and efficiently
+- **Developer tools** - leverage Wormhole’s SDKs, APIs, and documentation to build and deploy cross-chain applications quickly and efficiently

 ## What Isn't Wormhole?